 Boston Dynamics’ WildCat

-Tripedal or three-legged robots are not so common; however, a robotics and mechanism laboratory in Virginia has developed a radical three-legged robot named STriDER.
-It uses a fairly new concept of passive dynamic locomotion to walk dynamically and be highly efficient, which can also be guided with minimal control.
+While tripedal or three-legged robots are not so common, a robotics and mechanism laboratory in Virginia has developed a radical three-legged robot named STriDER.
+It uses a fairly new concept of passive dynamic locomotion to walk in all directions.
+This highly efficient robot can also be guided with minimal control.

 12. Hexapod Robots

 In geometry, Hexagon implies a six-sided polygon, so a hexapod would mean a robot with six legs, right?
 Yes, that is the case here.
-Now since, a robot can be perfectly stable on just three legs, the remaining legs of a hexapod robot provide a great deal of flexibility and increases its capabilities.
+Although a robot can be perfectly stable on just three legs, the extra legs of a hexapod robot provide a great deal of flexibility and increase its capabilities.

-Many, if not all, hexapod designs are inspired by the locomotion of Hexapoda (Greek for 6 legged) family of insects.
+Many, if not all, hexapod designs are inspired by the locomotion of Hexapoda (Greek for 6-legged) family of insects.
 They are also used to test various biological theories about insect locomotion and motor control.
-These hexapods deploy various types of gaits to make a move.
+These hexapods utilize various types of gaits to make a move.
 The most common are:

-- Alternating tripod: Out of possible six, only 3 legs stay at the ground at a time, and
+- Alternating tripod: Out of possible six, only three legs stay on the ground at a time

 13. Hybrid Robot

-Although it has all the basic working principles found in a quadruped robot, i.e., balance and mobile manipulation, it only uses 10 actuated joints, so it’s far simpler than other walking robots.
-With wheels, efficient on flat turfs and legs on rather rough terrain, ‘Handle’ can actually handle anything thrown at him.
+Although it has all the basic working principles found in a quadruped robot (like balance and mobile manipulation), it only uses ten actuated joints.
+Therefore, it’s far simpler than other walking robots.
+With wheels (efficient on flat turfs) and legs (efficient for rough terrain), ‘Handle’ can actually handle anything thrown at him.

 14. Flying Robots